E-Zijlstra/ez-volume-normalizer/README.md

 - Run the executable that you find under releases, or compile the source code yourself. (see below)

 # Changelog
+V0.7
+ - Various fixes and improvements
+ - Limiter tracks normalizer downregulation.
+This prevents over attenuation when the normalizer reduces volume faster then the limiter releases.
+ - Increased range to -50dB
+ - Presets
+ - Limiter attack time

 v0.6
  - Everything in decibels

 v0.5
- - Volume slider can be switched to log/decibels scale (right click on slider)
  - Added controls for delay and slowness.
 Previously these parameters were fixed to 30 and 30.
  - Smoother & quicker volume control
  - Limiter release is now in decibels
- - Changed the red limiter bar to show attenuation (dB), instead of netto reduction in volume.
-It gave confusing visualization when the normalizer kicked in.
  - Added limiter lookback parameter

- See manual for more details on the new controls.
+ - Other stuff

 v0.4
  - Device selection